Graduate Student Travel Grants

 Students are eligible to receive one Bobst travel grant per year (no more than three per career).

 Submit and document an application to the Graduate School for conference funding in the current year (Dean’s Fund for Scholarly Travel, or, for conferences taking place in June-August, the APGA Summer Travel Grant).
 If conference travel funding is available from conference organizers, students must document an application for this funding.

-Qualified students seeking Bobst travel reimbursement should upload their request to the Bobst Graduate Travel Grant funding opportunity on the Student Activities Funding Engine (SAFE) site, including an abstract of the paper being presented and documentation of appeals to the graduate school and department to BobstCtr@princeton.edu with the subject line Travel Grant at least one week before traveling to the conference for which reimbursement will be requested.
+Qualified students seeking Bobst travel reimbursement should upload their request to the Bobst Graduate Travel Grant funding opportunity on the Student Activities Funding Engine (SAFE) site, including an abstract of the paper being presented and documentation of appeals to the graduate school and department at least one week before traveling to the conference for which reimbursement will be requested.
 Any relevant receipts should also be uploaded.

 Graduate Dissertation and Pre-Dissertation Research

 The executive committee asks applicants to send regular research proposals, optimally five pages in length.
 Please provide a short project summary that states the question the research tries to answer and its relationship to peace or justice, the significance of the question for policy or for the development of general insight into important aspects of peace and justice, the tentative answers under consideration, a sketch of the research design, the kinds of activities required to complete the project, the amount of money requested, and other applications pending.
 The Bobst Executive Committee also requires a letter of support from an adviser.
 This letter should explain how the proposal pertains to your research and to your progress in the program.
 The proposal and letter of reference should be uploaded to the Bobst Dissertation and Pre-dissertation Research Grant funding opportunity on the Student Activities Funding Engine (SAFE) site.
 Our general guidelines may prove helpful.

 Those who win Bobst support will be asked to provide a statement about how they used the resources.
 The Bobst Center reserves the right to rescind any award after six months in cases where the awardee has failed to accept the award or provide information needed for the dispersal of the grant money.